Consider it wholly joyful, my brethren, whenever you are enveloped in or encounter trials of any sort or fall into various temptations.

 Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.
 For I rejoiced greatly, when the brethren came and testified of the truth that is in thee, even as thou walkest in the truth.
 I have no greater joy than to hear that my children walk in truth.
 3 John 1:2-4.

-Waking in divine health and living prosperously is walking in the truth!
+Walking in divine health and living prosperously is walking in the truth!
 It is impossible to give God glory in poverty or sickness.
 No one can support the ministry... any ministry if they are broke!
 It takes money to preach the gospel.
 Someone has to pay the bills.
-This web site for example, does not come cheaply.
-The factors involved are many and varied, ranging from the costs of the computer hardware, the software, a connection to the internet, web site hosting and more and I am pleased to do this, but if I was poor in the way religion teaches, you would not be here now!
+My web site and creating the teachings I share around the world for example, does not come cheaply.
+The factors involved are many and varied, ranging from the costs of the computer hardware, the software, a connection to the internet, web site hosting and more and I am pleased to do this, but if I was poor in the way religion teaches, you would not be reading this now!

 They have delegated power and authority.
 We have delegated authority.